-Vietnamese entrepreneurs faced many hurdles as they tried to achieve success in Clarendon.
+Vietnamese entrepreneurs faced many hurdles as they tried to succeed in Clarendon.
 Little Saigon establishments were typically family-owned and operated, but they also employed immigrants from Vietnam from outside their family and had agreements with area families to sell their homemade items, like food, in their shops (Nguyen 2014).
-Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at higher interest rates than what was commercially available.
+Because many banks wouldn’t lend to them, Vietnamese entrepreneurs had to borrow money from friends and family to start their businesses, often at a higher interest rate than the standard commercially available.
 Some business owners experienced bureaucratic hurdles because they didn’t understand the business licensing and regulations, and were fined (Arnett 1989).
-For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014); however, to raise capital, some immigrants had to sell off much of their family’s gold and jewelry (Arnett 1989).
+For many Vietnamese, it was important to have the real and cultural value of tael available (Cook 2014); however, to raise capital, some had to sell off much of their family’s gold and jewelry (Arnett 1989).
 Others relied on traditional Vietnamese practice known as “hoi,” informal lending clubs set up by local entrepreneurs (Workman 1993).

 Over time, the Vietnamese-American business community increased its influence.
 For example, Toa Do, who worked his way up from his first American job as a messenger to a systems analyst and then an independent consultant, became the first Vietnamese person to have a seat on the Arlington Chamber of Commerce (Workman 1993).
-The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store, who tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).
+The Clarendon Vietnamese Retail Business Association was formed by Kham Dinh Do, proprietor of the Dat Hung jewelry store; the association tried to organize the Vietnamese business community and advocate on behalf of their interests as Arlington County government was planning for the development of Clarendon (Hsu 1989).